Albertosogasol/Albertosogasol/README.md

 ###

 <p align="left">- 🙋‍♂️ I'm Alberto, a tech lover since childhood.
-Computers have been my passion the whole life<br>- 🔭 I’m currently working as software developer.<br>- 🌱 I'm on track for learning more about Data Analysis, Software Development and different Programming Languages<br>- ⚡ GEEK</p>
+Computers have been my passion the whole life<br>- 🔭 I’m currently working as software engineer.<br>- 🌱 I'm on track for learning more about Data Analysis, Software Development and different Programming Languages<br>- ⚡ GEEK</p>

 ###